National Rifle Association sues Seattle over 'gun violence' tax

 “The City believes it is well within its legal authority to tax the sales of firearms and ammunition and will vigorously defend the ordinance in court,” said Kimberly Mills, spokeswoman for City Attorney Pete Holmes.

-Peter Lavallee, a spokesman for Washington state Attorney General Bob Ferguson, said “our office has not formally analyzed the statute and would decline to offer an informal opinion interpreting the law.”
+Peter Lavallee, a spokesman for Washington state Attorney General Bob Ferguson, said Ferguson was looking into the lawsuit.

-Reporting by Eric M. Johnson in Seattle; Editing by Daniel Wallis, Peter Cooney and Michael Perry
+Reporting by Eric M. Johnson in Seattle; Editing by Daniel Wallis and Peter Cooney